jwei/NetBrain-Cloud-Data-Retrieve-API-R11.1/Amazon AWS/Get Resource Configuration.md

 ## AWS Internet Gateway

 ### Introduction
-The configuration of the Azure Internet Gateway relies solely on the corresponding AWS SDK of the internet gateway.
+The configuration of the AWS Internet Gateway relies solely on the corresponding AWS SDK of the internet gateway.
 The AWS SDK provides detailed information regarding the configuration of the internet gateway, including its connectivity, security, etc.

 ### Content
 Below are the AWS SDK used to generate this configuration.